 - Advanced fraud protection prevents people from taking advantage of your company.

-- Integrate with over 100 shopping carts, and select from three flexible checkout options, without having the need for coding knowledge.
+- Integrate with over 100 shopping carts, and select from two primary checkout options, without having the need for coding knowledge.
+Some of the integrations include Shopify, Bigcommerce, and WooCommerce.
+It has several other integrations for things like booking and other ecommerce needs.

 - Offer recurring billing on your website so that your customers are charged on a monthly or yearly basis.
 This is ideal for bringing in more money and to make payments quick and easy for your users.